What is the Pre-Entry Access Course?

-On successful completion of the course you may, depending on your level of performance, be considered for entry to:
+If the Pre-Entry course is completed successfully, the student may, dependent on the level of performance and UCAS Personal Statement, be considered for entry to:

-- the full-time & part-time BA degree in Humanities & Social Sciences
+- the full-time and part-time BA degree in Humanities and Social Sciences

-- the full-time & part-time LLB degree in Law
+- the full-time and part-time LLB degree in Law

 - certain courses within the School of Education